pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

   is configured in a unique way
   - it's easier to fix when the configuration is code, it's hard if it was done ad-hoc
 - makes it easy for users to learn, since everything is in teh same place on every host
+- 28. it's easier to replace existing components with new generic ones, than to adapt the old ones to the new way of working
+1. retrofiting updates to old systems is more work than building a new system
+2. rebuilding is less effort than updating existing systems without automation, i. e., via ad-hoc changes
+3. enables building lower environments that are very close to a productive one, which may come in handy in certain disaster recovery scenarios, when the lower env is used as a hot standby for the productive infrastructure

 ## Dependency diagram